Kobi Simmons: Canton Charge (2018–2019)

 On September 14, 2018, Simmons signed with the Cleveland Cavaliers.
 On October 13, he was waived by the Cavaliers.
 He then joined the Cavs’ NBA G League affiliate, the Canton Charge.

 Cleveland Cavaliers (2019)

 On January 27, 2019, the Cleveland Cavaliers signed Simmons to a 10-day contract, but was later waived by the Cleveland Cavaliers on February 4.

 Greensboro Swarm (2019–2021)

 On September 16, 2019, the Charlotte Hornets announced that they had signed with Simmons.
 On October 20, 2019, the Charlotte Hornets announced that they had converted Simmons' contract into a two-way contract.

 For the 2020–21 season, Simmons rejoined the Greensboro Swarm of the G League where he averaged 18 points 6 assist and 5 rebounds a game.

 Stal Ostrów Wielkopolski (2021–2022)

 On September 25, 2021, Simmons signed with Stal Ostrów Wielkopolski of the Polish Basketball League.

-Return to Greensboro (2022–present)
+Charlotte Hornets / Return to Greensboro (2022–2023)

 On November 4, 2022, Simmons was named to the opening night roster for the Greensboro Swarm.
+He signed a two-way contract with the Charlotte Hornets on March 30, 2023.
+On April 7, Simmons signed a multi-year contract with the Hornets.

+On August 30, 2023, Simmons was waived by the Hornets.

+Toronto Raptors / Raptors 905 (2023–2024)

+On November 22, 2023, Simmons signed with Raptors 905, appearing in 23 games and averaging 15.9 points, 4.9 assists, 4.1 rebounds and 31.6 minutes.

+On March 25, 2024, Simmons signed a 10-day contract with the Toronto Raptors.

+On September 3, 2024, Simmons signed with Maccabi Tel Aviv of the Israeli Basketball Premier League.

+On September 30, 2024, Simmons was released by the team.
+Maccabi announced that they decided not to extend his contract for the 2024–2025 season.
+He had signed a short-term deal for the pre-season.

+Zhejiang Golden Bulls (2024–2025)

+On November 8, 2024, Simmons signed with the Zhejiang Golden Bulls of the Chinese Basketball Association (CBA).
+His contract expired and he was removed from the roster on January 8, 2025.
+On January 10, 2025, he re-signed with the Zhejiang Golden Bulls.
+Simmons was removed from the roster a second time on January 26, 2025.

+Gigantes de Carolina (2025)

+On February 17, 2025, Simmons signed with the Gigantes de Carolina of the Baloncesto Superior Nacional (BSN) for the 2025 season.

+Saski Baskonia (2025–present)

+On October 18, 2025, Simmons signed a two–month contract for Saski Baskonia of the Liga ACB and the EuroLeague.